Hagit Pincovici

 Carlo Scarpa, Gio Ponti, Ettore Sottsass, Vincenzo de Cotiis, Nanda Vigo, Max Lamb, Faye Toogood, Sabine Marcelis.

-Kelly Wearstler, Peter Marino, Vincent Van Duysen, Pierre Yovanovitch, Faye Toogood, Sabine Marcelis, Elisa Ossino.
+Kelly Wearstler, Peter Marino, Vincent Van Duysen, Pierre Yovanovitch, Faye Toogood, Sabine Marcelis, and Elisa Ossino.

 Isamu Noguchi, John Chamberlain, Giuseppe Penone, Constantin Brâncuși, Antoni Tapies, Lucio Fontana, Alberto Burri, Basquiat, Richard Tuttle, Mario Merz, Frank Stella, Grazie Varisco.